 Scholarship recipients are selected on the basis of academic record, demonstrated leadership, participation in school and community activities, honors, work experience, statement of goals and aspirations, and unusual personal or family circumstances.
 Financial need is not considered.
 Selection of recipients is made by Scholarship America.
 In no instance does any officer or employee of Raytheon Company play a part in the selection.
 All applicants agree to accept the decision of Scholarship America as final.

-Applicants will be notified by the end of July.
+Applicants will be notified in late May.
 Not all applicants to the program will be selected as recipients.

 Obligations and Revisions